abuzaforfagun/duplicate-image-finder/readme.md

 ## How to Run

+_Option 1:_
 To run the program from your terminal: `go run . "{YOUR FOLDER PATH}"` Replace {YOUR FOLDER PATH} with the path to the folder you want to scan for duplicate images.
 For example: `go run .
 "C:\Personal Interest\Golang\duplicate-image-finder\images"`

+_Option 2:_
+Install the program from your terminal: `go install` Open the terminal from the folder that need to be checked, and run `duplicate-image-finder`.

 ## Contribution